-Department of Language, Theatre, and Communication Arts Division of Arts and Letters Dr. Karen Cubie Henck (Chair), Associate Professor Michael W. Ballard, MA., MDiv., Associate Professor Dr. Marianna Krejci-Papa, Associate Professor Kathleen McCann, MFA, MDiv., Assistant Professor Tara Brooke Watkins, MA, Visiting Professor of Theatre
+Department of Language, Theatre, and Communication Arts Division of Arts and Letters Michael W. Ballard, (Chair), Associate Professor Dr. Karen Cubie Henck, Associate Professor Dr. Marianna Krejci-Papa, Associate Professor Zareh Artinian, Visiting Professor Tara Brooke Watkins, Visiting Professor

 The mission of the Language, Theatre, and Communication Arts Department at Eastern Nazarene College is to serve God, the church, and the world by bringing the Word alive in each of our students.
 This work involves exposing students to investigations of language's power and expanding their awareness of how linguistic constructs open themselves up to diverse and divergent interpretations.
 Viewing each of our students as creations of a creative and communicating God, the department strives to sharpen their critical and creative faculties by developing their capacities to read with imagination, think and write critically, and make the word incarnate on the stage.